 Remote Control Style:

 If you have the option to do so, try it out in the store before bringing it home.
-If the controller isn’t comfortable in your hand, it won’t be nearly as fun to fly.
+If the controller isn’t comfortable in your hand, it won’t be near as fun to fly.
 Some of the included remote controllers are really tiny and cumbersome to operate.